sudarsunkannan/nvmalloc/README.md

-nvmalloc library - Under development, cleanup, and restructuring phase
+nvm object store library (Under cleanup, and restructuring phase)
 ---------------------------------------------------------------------

 How to build